img31415/AlgorithmSquad/README.md

 - Commit your solution with your name on top.
 - Commit your solution before the end of deadline.
 - Discuss solution with your squad.
+- When it is your turn to give the question, please keep the file name without space,?,",'